msackton/taelgarverse1720/docs/people/fey/eleuha.md

 <div class="grid cards ext-narrow-margin ext-one-column" markdown>
 - :octicons-info-24:{ .lg .middle } __Biographical Information__

-    A dryad ([fey](<../../species/children-of-the-divine/fey/fey.md>)), she/her
+    A dryad ([fey](<../../species/children-of-the-riving/fey/fey.md>)), she/her
     { .bio }

     Based in [Azta Lekua](<../../gazetteer/far-south/azta-lekua.md>), [Orekatu](<../../gazetteer/far-south/orekatu.md>), the South Region
 </div>

-A dryad of the jungle, daughter of a great tree, friend to Lengau.
+Eleuha is a dryad, who was born and lives in the great jungle of [Azta Lekua](<../../gazetteer/far-south/azta-lekua.md>).
+She is one of the many daughters of the forest who watch over the lands, friend to the spirit of the jungle, Lengau.